CASE STUDY | A Start Up Called STAR WARS – How the Vision of an Indie Sci-fi Movie Spawned a Multi-billion Dollar Empire

-Three key corporate values permeate the culture of Lucasfilm and ILM over decades: Entrepreneurship, creativity and innovation.
-These three values together, generated a culture of ‘constant exploration and experimentation’ that attracted the best talent around to push the boundaries of what was possible.
+Three fundamental corporate values permeate the culture of Lucasfilm and ILM over decades: Entrepreneurship, creativity and innovation.
+Together, these three values generated a culture of ‘constant exploration and experimentation’ that attracted the best talent around to push the boundaries of what was possible.

 Without such values permeating the culture of his companies, Lucas knew that he could only go so far in his quest for creative expression and freedom.
 As a director-entrepreneur, Lucas took the necessary risks to realise his vision and invested his own money to do it.
-He took a risk and started ILM in 1975, to invent the new technologies to initially create his own movies.
+He took a risk and started ILM in 1975 to initially invent the new technologies to create his own movies.
 Those same and even better technologies would later serve his fellow peers who wanted to continue to break the special effects (FX) conventions of what was creatively achievable.
-Lucas, managed to generate high energy, highly creative, innovation start-up ‘experimental’ environments that would attract top talent and projects from the film and technology industries.
+Lucas managed to generate high energy, innovation and highly creative start-up ‘experimental’ environments that would attract top talent and projects from the film and technology industries.
 By doing so, he later became the bridge between digital technology and filmmaking.
-Without the risk-taking culture of a start-up entrepreneur, Lucas would have never achieved the innovations required to achieve his initial STAR WARS vision.
+Without the risk-taking culture of a start-up entrepreneur, Lucas would have never achieved the innovations required to complete his initial STAR WARS vision.

 The future: Keeping the Lucasfilm innovation culture fresh to grow the STAR WARS franchise

-LIVE ARTICLE: This is a live story, we will be updating this article with podcasts and other items as the Lucasfilm story and STAR WARS saga continues…
+LIVE ARTICLE: This article is a live story; we will be updating this article with podcasts and other items as the Lucasfilm story and STAR WARS saga continues…